How Educators Are Rethinking The Way They Teach Immigration History

 Immigrants fleeing El Salvador, Honduras and Guatemala frequently fill the headlines.
 Central Americans are one of the largest immigrant communities in the U.S. An estimated 2 million Salvadorans, 1.3 million Guatemalans and nearly 800,000 Hondurans were living in the U.S. as of 2013, according to demographic information compiled by the Pew Research Center.
 This number has likely grown in recent years.
 From October 2018 to July 2019, more than 560,000 people from El Salvador, Honduras, and Guatemala were apprehended at the U.S. border.
 But the history of Central America, where the U.S. staged or supported dozens of coups and military interventions in the 20th century, rarely makes it into history textbooks, leaving students to graduate without a basic knowledge of a region inextricably linked to the U.S.

-“There’s definitely a gap in knowledge in understanding how we got here and in understanding the situation in each of the three countries,” says Daniella Burgi-Palomino, a senior associate at Latin American Working Group, who also advises an initiative called Teaching Central America that focuses on including these topics in U.S. classrooms.
+“There’s definitely a gap in knowledge and understanding how we got here and in understanding the situation in each of the three countries,” says Daniella Burgi-Palomino, a senior associate at Latin American Working Group, who also advises a Teaching for Change initiative called Teaching Central America that focuses on including these topics in U.S. classrooms.
 That gap includes “the U.S. role in supporting right-wing dictatorships and military in those countries in the 1980s and fueling internal conflict,” Burgi-Palomino says.
 “That was a precursor to some of the conditions that we are seeing now.”

 Designing a Curriculum